 music - Season 14/15

-The Brussels Brecht-Eisler Chorus is working with five other choruses and director Ruud Gielens on a major project on peace.
-FleeTheFrenzy!
-(WaanVlucht! / FuirLaFolie !) is the first part in a two-year story of those victims who even in current wars are often left out of the picture: deserters and conscientious objectors.
+The Brussels Brecht-Eisler Chorus is working with six other choruses and director Ruud Gielens on a major project on peace.
+FleeTheFrenzy! tells the story of those victims who even in current wars are often left out of the picture: deserters and conscientious objectors.
 The performance ends at the Kaaitheater, and is staged in the surrounding streets, whose names all refer to WWI.

 Four dirty, down and out, androgynous cowboys adopt the ritual poses from the Western genre.
 Gradually their actions come to resemble an odd kind of dance.
 In his films, photo series and installations, the Danish artist Joachim Koester focuses on telling long forgotten stories through the strategic use of editing and archiving.